 Over the years, La Posada de Santa Fe has served the world of literature and cinema by accommodating writers such as Eliot Arnold, author of "The Gringo and Oliver," and many other well-known personalities.

 After an extensive renovation in the late 1990s that included the construction of additional lodging, La Posada de Santa Fe Spa, and the Conference Center, La Posada transformed into the full-service resort that it is today, La Posada de Santa Fe Resort & Spa has retained its traditional Southwestern charm and intimate ambience.

 The Ancient Pueblo People and Archaeological Sites

-The hotel is within an hour's drive of Bandelier National Monument, where magnificent ancient cliff dwellings full of kivas and petroglyphs remain.
+This Historic Plaza resort is within an hour's drive of Bandelier National Monument, where magnificent ancient cliff dwellings full of kivas and petroglyphs remain.
 In addition, guests may visit the nearby Santuario de Chimayo, which is said to contain healing powers in its soil.
 On the Turquoise Trail, south of Santa Fe, guests can travel through the turn-of-the-century mining towns of Madrid, Cerrillos, and Golden – important sources of turquoise for ancient Indian jewelry.